-Could You Be Affected by Booking.com's Unfair Pricing?
+Could You Be Affected by Unfair Pricing Practices at Booking.com?

 Join the Claim isn’t a law firm.
 We connect you with regulated UK firms that run group action claims.
 If one of our partner firms takes this case forward, we’ll share more details, including how to check your eligibility.